 The type of HVAC system you choose will depend heavily on your contractor’s recommendations.
 As mentioned above, your climate, exterior envelope, or your home’s ability to contain conditioned air, type of windows and doors along with the construction type of your home will play into the decision.
 Below are three of the most common system types used in residential and small business applications.

-Split HVAC systems are the most common type used in residential and small business applications.
+Split HVAC units are the most common type used in residential and small business applications.
 The main components of a split system are the outside condensing/compressor unit and the inside air handler which consists of a fan, blower, and evaporator coil.
 A connecting supply line allows refrigerant to flow between the two components.
 A circuit of ductwork distributes conditioned air throughout the home.

 Ductless Mini Split